-'''

-GetProcessInfo("StepDueDate", ProcessDefinitionID, DimensionValue,
+GetProcessInfo("StepDueDate", ProcessDefinitionID, DimensionValue, "StepNumber")

-"StepNumber")

-'''

 Parameter Description StepDueDate Use the keyword StepDueDate to return the due date of a step.
 ProcessDefinitionID The database ID of the process definition.
 You can find this value for a process by using GetProcessInfo("ProcessDefinitionID").
 PlanCode The plan code for which you want to return information.
 Only applies to plan file processes.
-If no plan code is specified, the function returns the due date as defined for the step.
-This could be a fixed due date ("5/20/2019") or a relative due date ("5 days after step becomes active").
-If a plan code is specified, the function returns the specific due date for that plan code.
-This only matters if the due date is relative (if the due date is fixed, then it is the same for all plan codes).
+If no plan code is specified, and the due date for the step is a static date, then the function returns the due date as defined for the step (for example: "5/20/2020").
+If the due date is relative, then it is required to specify a plan code. • If a plan code is specified, the function returns the specific due date for that plan code.
+This only matters if the due date is relative (if the due date is static, then it is the same for all plan codes).
 The plan code must have been started in the specified step in order to return a due date; otherwise the relative due date text is returned.
-For example, the function will return "10/5/2019" if the step has been started for the specified plan code, and will return "5 days after step becomes active" if it has not.

-Parameter Description StepNumber The number of the step in the process.
+For example, the function will return a date such as "10/5/2020" if the step has been started for the specified plan code, and will return text such as "5 days after step becomes active" if the step is not yet started.
+StepNumber The number of the step in the process.
 If the step is a sub-step, enter the step number as ParentStep.SubStep .
 For example: enter 2.5 if the step is the fifth sub-step under step 2.
 NOTE: Although this parameter takes a number, it is recommended to place the number in quotation marks so that it will be read as a string.
 For example, if you enter 2.10 as a number, Excel will drop the trailing 0 and use 2.1 instead.
 If instead the value is entered as "2.10" then it will always be read as 2.10.